Zaporizhzhia thermal power station: Unit specifications

 A third 800 MW unit (number 6) has been decommissioned.

 A small 1 MW grid battery was added in 2021 to test grid services.

 2021 accident

-On February 3, 2021, the entire city of Enerhodar, as well as several neighboring towns lost power.
-This was caused by an accident at the Zaporizhzhia thermal power station, where, according to the officials, power output of the plants units dropped to zero.
+On February 3, 2021, the entire city of Enerhodar, as well as several neighboring towns, lost power.
+This was caused by an accident at the Zaporizhzhia thermal power station, where, according to the officials, power output of the plant's units dropped to zero.

 According to Centrenergo, the plant's operator:

 In order to balance the system, power unit No. 10 of the Krivorozhskaya TPP was taken out of repair ahead of schedule.
-In addition, at the command of NEC Ukrenergo, power units No. 9 and 12 of Burshtynskaya TPP and No. 7 of Dobrotvorskaya TPP were synchronized to the grid and began supplying power.
+At the command of NEC Ukrenergo, power units No. 9 and 12 of Burshtynskaya TPP and No. 7 of Dobrotvorskaya TPP were synchronized to the grid and began supplying power.